 - It will improve efficiency and performance, as all Wi-Fi 6E devices use highly efficient Wi-Fi 6 radios and will not be slowed down by older devices running at lower data rates.

-- Higher performance: another advantage is that Wi-Fi 6 at 6 GHz supports more 80 MHz and 160 MHz wide channels.
+- Higher throughput: Another advantage is that Wi-Fi 6 at 6 GHz supports more 80 MHz and 160 MHz wide channels.
 This will mean that users will be able to send and receive at the highest possible speeds on these wider channels.
 One result: improved performance for high-bandwidth applications such as augmented and virtual reality (AR/VR) and real-time immersive gaming.

 Comparison between Wi-Fi 6E and Wi-Fi 6